lunfardo314/lunfardo314.github.io/txdocs/tx.md

 T^{ctx}=(T, (consumed(T)))
 $$

 **The transaction context $T^{ctx}$ contains all the information needed for the validation of the transaction $T$**.
-It is the transaction itself plus all consumed outputs, loaded from the ledger state, in one data structure with all elemebts uniforml accecssible with their paths.
+It is the transaction itself plus all consumed outputs, loaded from the ledger state, in one data structure with all elements uniformly accessible with their paths.

 It is always true that $T^{ctx}_0 = T$ and $T_{path}=T^{ctx}_{0,path}$ Path to the *i-th* input in the *transaction context* $T^{ctx}$ is $(0,0,i)$.